patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/lists-and-tables/design.md

 ![expandable data list](./img/expandable-list.png)

-1. **Expansion caret**: toggles the expansion open and closed
+1. **Expansion caret**: Toggles the expansion open and closed
-2. **Expansion panel**: a container that is revealed when the expansion is open.
+2. **Expansion panel**: A container that is revealed when the expansion is open.
 It can accept any supported layout to present additional content to the user.

 #### When to use
 Use an expandable data list when you have more information than will comfortably fit inside a row, or you want to provide a way for advanced users to access information that is not applicable to all users.